-Step 4: Identify the Act 173 Resources that will Support Your Improvement Work
+Step 4: Identify Act 173 Resources to Support Improvement Work

 Crosswalk your Act 173 improvement needs and goals against the Act 173 Supports that have been provided by the AOE.
 Coming out of the completion of your VTmtss Driver Diagram, you will have identified some improvement goals associated with the systems lever or levers of your choice.
 But you may not know what resources are available to help you get there.